Cleaning a paint bucket after you are done with house painting can be tiring.

 2- Flowers

 If you have several paint pails and lids, you can create a unique flower design that makes the perfect outdoor decoration or one for your children’s room.
+Paint the lid with a flower design and then add small wooden dowels painted as the stems.

 A transparent glass vase is a perfect way to display this unique flower design, which makes for the perfect decoration.